 Using Irish with your Children

-5 simple things you can do to introduce Irish into your home
+5 easy things that you can do to bring Irish into your house today

-- Try reading a bedtime story ‘as Gaeilge’.
-There are so many beautiful Irish books out there and reading won’t leave you struggling for phrases.
+- Read a book in Irish at bedtime.
+There are plenty of beautiful books out there, and reading won’t leave you searching for phrases to say!

 - Listen to Irish language radio such as Raidió na Gaeltachta, Raidió na Life or Raidió Rí Rá and watch TG4.
-This will help with language acquisition and phonetics.
+This will help with language acquisition and pronunciation.

 - Think about taking one part of the daily routine (bathtime, breakfast, dinner, car journeys – whichever is least stressful!), learning the phrases/vocabulary needed and incorporating an ‘Irish-time’ into your day.